 Prizes, Scholarships & Awards

-2012 BP Travel Award, The National Portrait Gallery London.
-Prize open to international applicants, to travel and produce an innovative portrait-based project for display at the National Portrait Gallery (then toured to Aberdeen and Wolverhampton).
-Randall won for his proposal to walk in the footsteps of Hiroshige, creating contemporary paintings along the Tokaido Highway, a route running from Tokyo to Kyoto.
+2012 BP Travel Award, awarded by The National Portrait Gallery London.
+Prize open to international applicants, to travel and produce an innovative portrait-based project, to be displayed at the National Portrait Gallery.
+Randall won for his proposal to walk in the footsteps of Japanese ukiyo-e printmaker Ando Hiroshige, creating contemporary paintings along the Tokaido Highway, a route running from Tokyo to Kyoto as depicted in Hiroshige’s prints.

 2011 Nomura Art Prize, awarded by Tokyo Geidai University, for best graduate Doctorate work.
 Painting bought by Geidai Museum for its permanent collection.